 The sensor continuously sends real-time glucose readings wirelessly to a receiver (the insulin pump, a smart phone or dedicated device) so the user can view the information.
 The CGM receiver and/or compatible smart device can usually be set to send custom alerts to the user when certain glucose thresholds are reached or if levels are changing rapidly, reducing or eliminating the need for blood glucose finger prick tests and enabling early intervention to prevent the person becoming 'hypo' or 'hyper'.
-Children in Australia with type 1 diabetes have free access to CGM technology. - Continuous glucose monitoring - Diabetes Australia
+Children in Australia with type 1 diabetes have free access to CGM technology.

 Flash Glucose Monitor: Flash Glucose Monitoring (FGM) uses a sensor attached to the skin, much like a continuous glucose monitor, to measure glucose levels without finger pricks.
 In contrast to CGM, the FGM sensor will not continuously send readings to a device.
 The reader (certain blood glucose monitors and smart phones) is scanned over the sensor to obtain the data.
-Flash glucose monitoring - Diabetes Australia

 Insulin pump: An insulin pump is a small battery-operated electronic device that holds a reservoir of insulin.
 It is about the size of a mobile phone and is worn 24 hours a day.
 The pump is programmed to deliver insulin into the body through thin plastic tubing known as the infusion set or giving set.
-The pump is Included more detail from the Diabetes Australia website to have a similar level of detail to other areas worn outside the body, in a pouch or on your belt.
-The infusion set has a fine needle or flexible cannula that is inserted just below the skin where it stays in place. - Insulin pumps - Diabetes Australia
+The pump is Included more detail from the Diabetes Australia website to have a similar level of detail to other areas

+Botany Park Pre School worn outside the body, in a pouch or on your belt.
+The infusion set has a fine needle or flexible cannula that is inserted just below the skin where it stays in place.